google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

   Chrome, Edge lacks support entirely, and Firefox has [painting bugs when sticky is combined with perspective transforms](https://bugzilla.mozilla.org/show_bug.cgi?id=1254260).
-In such cases it’s worth adding a little code to only add `position: sticky` (the `-webkit-` prefixed version) when it’s needed, which is for Mobile Safari only.
+In such cases, it’s worth adding a little code to only add `position: sticky` (the `-webkit-` prefixed version) when it’s needed, which is for Mobile Safari only.
 * **The effect doesn’t "just work" in Edge.** Edge tries to handle scrolling at the OS level, which is generally a good thing, but in this case it prevents it from detecting the perspective changes during scroll.
-To fix this you can add a fixed position element, as this seems to [switch Edge over to a ](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/5084491/)[non-OS scrolling
+To fix this, you can add a fixed position element, as this seems to [switch Edge over to a ](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/5084491/)[non-OS scrolling